esteevanderwalt/TwitterAnalysis/Sentiment/SentimentAnalysisSingle.md

 ```

 ```
 ##                                                                                                          CONTENT
 ## 1                                                                      @mall0ry_ please tell me you work tonight
 ## 2                                                                                I love everything about my life
 ## 3                                               @mall0ry_ GOD IS ALIVE!
 Thank ya Jesus.
 I can't wait to see you
 ## 4                                                               This made me smile today  http://t.co/DSueGBTPJD
-## 5                                                          My phone just cracked ..wtf
-## 6 @JamesAustinCole exactly  chin up.
+## 5                           @JamesAustinCole exactly  chin up.
 You have so many great things to look forward to
+## 6 @BrytnyAnn aw I agree.
+It needs to happen more often & I have got to meet that beautiful little girl of yours
 ```

 The we use the text mining libary to remove stopword and also cater for word stemming